aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ### WebSocket API

-The WebSocket APIs are not supported yet in this L2 construct library, however, as `Api` class is provided, it's still possible to create the Websocket APIs with the `Api` class.
+The WebSocket API is not implemented yet in this L2 construct library, however, as `Api` class is provided, it's still possible to create the Websocket APIs with the `Api` class.

 ## Route

-Routes direct incoming API requests to backend resources.
-Routes consist of two parts: an HTTP method and a resource path.
-For example, `GET /pets`.
-You can define specific HTTP methods for your route, or use the ANY method to match all methods that you haven't defined for a resource.
+`Routes` direct incoming API requests to backend resources. `Routes` consist of two parts: an HTTP method and a resource path—for example, `GET /pets`.
+You can define specific HTTP methods for your route, or use the `ANY` method to match all methods that you haven't defined for a resource.
 You can create a `$default route` that acts as a catch-all for requests that don’t match any other routes.
 See [Working with Routes for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html).

 When you create HTTP APIs with either `Lambda Proxy Integration` or `HTTP Proxy Integration`, the `$default route` will be created as well.